thomhines/cinch/README.md

 	Example: `?files=!/js/plugin.min.js,!/js/scripts.js`

-- **[library-name/version]** - To include a library from [Google Hosted Libraries](https://developers.google.com/speed/libraries/) selection, enclose the name of the library and the version number in a pair of square brackets, separated by a forward slash (/).
-If no version is given, the latest version of the libary will be used (as of this writing).
+- **[library-name/version]** - To include an external library from the list below, enclose the name of the library and the version number(optional) in a pair of square brackets, separated by a forward slash (/).
+If no version is given, the latest version of the libary will be used (as of when this was last updated).

 	Example: `?files=[jquery]` or `?files=[jquery/1.10.2]`